AnnoyedDev/DiscordSpotifyPresence/README.md

    - Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).
    - Click on "Create an App".
    - Fill out the required information and note down the Client ID and Client Secret to add to your `config.json` file.
+   - The Client ID goes under `clientId`.
+   - The Secret goes under `clientSecret`.
    - For the redirect, add `http://localhost:8888/callback`.
    - Start the application with:
      ```bash
      node index.js
      ```
    - Click the link, authorize, and then note the URL returned in your address bar.
-   - The Client ID goes under `clientId`.
-   - The Secret goes under `clientSecret`.
+   - Start again the application with the code in the returned URL `node index.js {CODE}`.

 6. **Creating a Discord application**:
    - Go to the [Discord Developer Portal](https://discord.com/developers/applications).